 Carbon dioxide emissions calculator

-This carbon dioxide emission calculator will help you gain an approximate idea of how many tons of carbon dioxide some your activities generate and how many trees it would take to offset those emissions - free to use!
+This carbon dioxide emission calculator will help you gain an approximate idea of how many tons of carbon dioxide some of your activities generate and how many trees it would take to offset those emissions - free to use!
 Webmasters - get this script for your site.

-Calculator usage instructions
+Carbon calculator usage instructions

 • Enter the appropriate figures into the quantity column - all fields are optional.
 If you usually work in metric, there's also a handy conversion feature below.